Before you start: what you are actually signing up for

 docker inspect openclaw-gateway | grep -A 5 Mounts

-LLM provider and model configuration
+LLM provider configuration

-OpenClaw supports OpenAI, Anthropic, OpenRouter, and local models via Ollama.
 OpenRouter is recommended for getting started — one key covers 300+ models:

 openclaw config set llm.provider openrouter